Interactive Content Ideas For Your SaaS Business

 By using surveys and polls, leads can be segmented and you may garner more qualified leads.
 This survey can be used for leads both at the top and in the middle of the funnel.
 Data from this kind of survey helps the sales team in understanding who has a better chance of converting into a customer.
 Secondly, feedback is an important part of customer retention once your customer has made a purchase.
 Surveys save the day again!
 You can create feedback surveys to ask for opinions about your product, service, design, etc. Not only does this make the customer feel valued but provides you with ample opportunity to improve your service too.

 Surveys help you gather insights about your most engaged customers.
-Along with that, you also get to know about your customers’ expectations from you as a company.
-This helps you improvise and make appropriate changes to your working.
-You learn of your target audience and who you need to focus upon.
+Along with that, you also get to know about your customers’ expectations of you as a company.
+This helps you improvise and make appropriate changes to your work.
+You learn about your target audience and who you need to focus upon.
 And most importantly, you learn of your ROI from your customer service.
 This also helps in effectuating a good ABM strategy.
-You are able to pin-point your high-profit areas through surveys and focus highly on them; thus saving your marketing resources.
+You are able to pinpoint your high-profit areas through surveys and focus highly on them; thus saving your marketing resources.

 Polls are a great way of asking your leads at the bottom of the funnel about their opinion but also their experience.
 ‘Which Layout Do You Like Best?’ or ‘Which Content Type Suits Your Needs?’.
 Using information from these polls, you can offer customized plans to these customers which offer the specific content types, etc. You can also ask your customers questions like, ‘Are You Happy With Our Current Pricing Plan?’ and nurture them accordingly.

-Chatbots can be used for leads at all stages of the funnel.
+Chatbots as interactive content can be used for leads at all stages of the funnel.
 They are automated systems that can be used to reply to queries of various kinds.
 Companies can embed chatbots on their websites to help with all kinds of customers.
-Customers at the top of the funnel can have various queries about the kind of services a company offers, their pricing plans, and other things.
+Customers at the top of the funnel can have various queries about the type of services a company offers, their pricing plans, and other things.

 Similarly, customers in the middle of the funnel may have more specific queries.
 Chatbots can help the company deliver instant replies to these customers without the dreaded wait time.
 This improves the brand image of the company and reduces the workload on the personnel.
 Clients who are already using your services too can take the help of chatbots to get their queries answered about the product.
 You can also answer frequently asked questions with the help of chatbots.